indexed-finance/dividends/README.md

 `AbstractDividends.sol` is a generic contract for distributing pro-rata dividends amongst an arbitrary number of "shareholders", where the inheriting contract defines what a shareholder is and how many shares they have.

 `ERC20Dividends.sol` is an ERC20 contract implementing `AbstractDividends.sol`, where the shareholders are token holders and their balances are their shares.
-This contract does not expose any external functions for minting tokens.
+This contract does not expose any external functions for minting or burning tokens.

 `ERC20DividendsOwned.sol` is an ERC20 contract that inherits `ERC20Dividends.sol` and allows an owner to mint and burn shares to accounts.
 It stores a `token` address which is the token that dividends are paid out in.
 It allows anyone to distribute dividends via the function `distributeDividends`.